Does Home Insurance Cover Water Damage?

 - Sewer Backup Coverage

-Depending on where your home is located, you may also want to purchase flood insurance through FEMA’s National Flood Insurance Program.
+Depending on where your home is located, you may also want to consider purchasing flood insurance in Massachusetts.
 In 2016 alone, the NFIP paid nearly 60,000 loss claims nationwide.
 Your Massachusetts insurance agency can help you with NFIP application forms for flood coverage.
 And as always, if you have additional questions about this or other home insurance topics, don’t hesitate to call us!